Woman lying awake in bed at night, eyes open and unable to switch off despite exhaustion

 • If you can't sleep after 20–30 minutes, get up and do something non-stimulating until you feel sleepy

-These are not arbitrary rules.
-Each targets a specific mechanism.
-The 2pm caffeine guideline reflects the fact that caffeine has a half-life of approximately 5–7 hours — a coffee at 3pm still has half its caffeine in your system at 8–10pm, actively blocking adenosine and reducing the sleep pressure that drives onset.
-Matthew Walker's data (Why We Sleep, 2017) shows that even caffeine consumed at 2pm measurably reduces deep sleep in people who believe it has no effect on them.
+These aren't arbitrary rules.
+Each one targets a specific mechanism.
+The 2pm caffeine guideline reflects caffeine's half-life of roughly 5–7 hours: a coffee at 3pm still has half its caffeine active in your system at 8–10pm, still blocking those adenosine sensors and reducing the sleep pressure that drives you toward sleep onset.
+Matthew Walker's data (Why We Sleep, 2017) shows that even caffeine consumed at 2pm measurably reduces deep sleep in people who are convinced it has no effect on them.

 What the BAP Consensus Adds

-The British Association for Psychopharmacology sleep consensus statement (2019) reviewed the evidence for interventions across insomnia and sleep quality.
-Its key finding for people with persistent sleep difficulties: Cognitive Behavioural Therapy for Insomnia (CBT-I) is more effective than sleep medication in the long term, with lower relapse rates and no dependency risk.
+The British Association for Psychopharmacology sleep consensus statement (2019) reviewed the evidence for treatments across insomnia and sleep quality.
+Its key finding for people with persistent sleep difficulties: Cognitive Behavioural Therapy for Insomnia (CBT-I) — a structured, talking-based programme that retrains the habits and thoughts keeping insomnia going — is more effective than sleep medication in the long term, with lower relapse rates and no dependency risk.

-For people without clinical insomnia, the consensus confirms that sleep hygiene practices alone are sufficient — with the caveat that they are more effective when applied consistently over weeks than when tried for a night or two.
+For people without clinical insomnia, the consensus confirms that sleep hygiene practices alone are usually sufficient — with the caveat that they work far better applied consistently over several weeks than tried for a night or two and abandoned.

 The Evidence-Based 12-Point Checklist

 1. Consistent wake time daily — Strong evidence.
-The most important single intervention.
-Anchors the circadian clock.
+The single most important intervention.
+Anchors the circadian clock (the train timetable from earlier).

 2. No caffeine after 2pm — Strong evidence.
-Caffeine half-life means afternoon caffeine is still active at sleep onset for most people.
+Caffeine's half-life means afternoon caffeine is still active at sleep onset for most people.

 3. No alcohol within 3–4 hours of sleep — Strong evidence.
 Alcohol disrupts REM sleep and causes early waking.

 4. Bedroom temperature 16–19°C — Good evidence.
-Core body temperature must drop to initiate sleep; a cool room facilitates this.
+Your core body temperature has to drop to start sleep, and a cool room helps that happen.

 5. Dark bedroom (blackout curtains or eye mask) — Strong evidence.
 Light suppresses melatonin even through closed eyelids.

 6. No screens for 60 minutes before sleep — Good evidence.
-Blue light exposure (Czeisler research) delays melatonin onset.
-Also relevant: the cognitive stimulation from content delays arousal reduction.
+Blue light exposure (Czeisler's research) delays melatonin onset.
+The mental stimulation of scrolling also slows the wind-down process on its own.

 7. Wind-down routine for 30–45 minutes — Good evidence.
-The transition from wakefulness to sleepiness is not instantaneous; a consistent pre-sleep routine signals the brain to begin downregulating.
+You don't switch from wide awake to sleepy in an instant; a consistent pre-sleep routine signals your brain to start downregulating.

-8. No lying awake in bed for more than 20–30 minutes — Strong evidence (CBT-I core principle).
-Lying awake in bed trains the brain to associate the bed with wakefulness.
+8. No lying awake in bed for more than 20–30 minutes — Strong evidence (a core CBT-I principle).
+Lying awake in bed trains your brain to associate the bed with wakefulness rather than sleep.

 9. Physical activity during the day (but not within 2 hours of sleep) — Strong evidence.
-Exercise increases deep sleep and reduces sleep onset latency.
+Exercise increases deep sleep and shortens the time it takes you to fall asleep.

 10. Limit naps to 20–30 minutes before 3pm — Good evidence.
-Longer or later naps reduce sleep pressure for the night.
+Longer or later naps drain sleep pressure that you need for the night.

 11. Reduce fluid intake in the 2 hours before bed — Reasonable evidence.
-Reduces nocturia (waking to use the toilet), which fragments sleep architecture.
+Cuts down on nocturia (waking to use the toilet), which fragments your sleep.

 12. Write down tomorrow's concerns before bed — Good evidence.
-A 2018 study by Scullin et al. found that writing a to-do list before bed reduced sleep onset latency — offloading pending tasks onto paper reduces the brain's need to rehearse them during the hypnagogic state.
+A 2018 study by Scullin and colleagues found that writing a to-do list before bed reduced the time it took to fall asleep — putting pending tasks down on paper reduces your brain's need to keep rehearsing them as you're drifting off.

 The Planning and Sleep Connection

-Good planning at the end of the day is, in this sense, a sleep hygiene intervention.
+Good planning at the end of the day is, in this sense, a genuine sleep hygiene intervention — not a lifestyle add-on.

 When to Take It More Seriously

 Sleep hygiene practices address behavioural contributors to poor sleep.
-They do not treat sleep disorders.
-If you are experiencing chronic insomnia (difficulty sleeping three or more nights per week for three or more months), excessive daytime sleepiness despite adequate sleep time, or suspect sleep apnoea (loud snoring, waking feeling unrefreshed), speak to your GP.
-These conditions are treatable, and self-help interventions are unlikely to be sufficient on their own.
+They don't treat sleep disorders.
+If you're experiencing chronic insomnia (difficulty sleeping three or more nights a week for three months or more), excessive daytime sleepiness despite adequate time in bed, or you suspect sleep apnoea (loud snoring, waking feeling unrefreshed), speak to your GP.
+These conditions are treatable, and self-help changes on their own are unlikely to be enough.

 Related Reading